Tremont, Cleveland: Duck Island

 Bisected by Abbey Avenue, Duck Island is a popular sub-neighborhood within Tremont.
-It is bounded by Carnegie Avenue to the north, the RTA Red Line to the west, Scranton Road to the east, and Train Avenue to the south.
+It is bounded by Lorain Avenue to the north, the RTA Red Line to the west, Scranton Road to the east, and Train Avenue to the south.
 It is not a physical island and it has "nothing whatsoever to do with ducks."
 The name is said to have entered common usage in Cleveland during Prohibition when Duck Island became "a place where bootleggers would 'duck' the law."